mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 published: true
 ---

-Welcome to the second part of the series **dissecting reinforcement learning**.
+Welcome to the second part of the **dissecting reinforcement learning** series.
 If you managed to survive to the [first part](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html) then congratulations!
 You learnt the foundation of reinforcement learning, the **dynamic programming** approach.
-As I promised in the second part I will go deep in model-free reinforcement learning (for prediction and control), giving an overview on **Monte Carlo (MC)** methods.
-This post is (weakly) connected with [part one](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html), and I will use the same terminology, examples and mathematical notation.
+As I promised in the second part I will go deeper in model-free reinforcement learning (for prediction and control), giving an overview on **Monte Carlo (MC)** methods.
+This post is (weakly) connected to [part one](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html), and I will use the same terminology, examples and mathematical notation.
-In this post I will merge some of the ideas presented by Russel and Norvig in **Artificial Intelligence: A Modern Approach** and the classical **Reinforcement Learning, An Introduction** by **Sutton and Barto**.
+I will merge some of the ideas presented by Russel and Norvig in **Artificial Intelligence: A Modern Approach** and the classical **Reinforcement Learning, An Introduction** by **Sutton and Barto**.
 In particular I will focus on chapter 21 (second edition) of the former and on chapter 5 (first edition) of the latter.
-Moreover you can follow [lecture 4](https://www.youtube.com/watch?v=PnHCvfgC_ZA) and [lecture 5](https://www.youtube.com/watch?v=0g4j2k_Ggc4) of David Silver's course.
-For open versions of the books look at the resources section.
+Moreover, you can follow [lecture 4](https://www.youtube.com/watch?v=PnHCvfgC_ZA) and [lecture 5](https://www.youtube.com/watch?v=0g4j2k_Ggc4) of David Silver's course.
+For open versions of the books look at the resource section.

 ![Russel and Norvig and Sutton and Barto]({{site.baseurl}}/images/artificial_intelligence_a_modern_approach_reinforcement_learning_an_introduction.png){:class="img-responsive"}

-All right, now with the same spirit of the previous part I am going to dissect all the concepts we will step through.
+All right, now with the same spirit of the previous part I am going to dissect one-by-one all the concepts we will step through.

 Beyond dynamic programming
 --------------------------
-[In the first post]((https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html)) I showed you the two main algorithms for computing optimal policies namely **value iteration** and **policy iteration**.
+[In the first post]((https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html)) I introduced the two main algorithms for computing optimal policies: **value iteration** and **policy iteration**.
 We modelled the environment as a Markov decision process (MDP), and we used a transition model to describe the probability of moving from one state to the other.
 The transition model was stored in a matrix `T` and used to find the utility function $$ U^{*} $$ and the best policy $$ \pi^{*} $$.
-Here we must be **careful with the mathematical notation**.
+Here, we must be **careful with the mathematical notation**.
 In the book of Sutton and Barto the utility function is called value function or state-value function and is indicated with the letter $$ V $$.
 In order to keep everything uniform I will use the notation of Russel and Norvig which uses the letter $$ U $$ to identify the utility function.
 The two notations have the same meaning and they define the value of a state as the expected cumulative future discounted reward starting from that state.
-The reader should get used to different notations, it is a good form of mental gymnastics.
+The reader should get used to different notations as a good form of mental gymnastics.

-Now I would like to give a proper definition of **model-free reinforcement learning** and in particular of **passive** and **active** reinforcement learning.
+Now, I would like to give a proper definition of **model-free reinforcement learning** and in particular of **passive** and **active** reinforcement learning.
 In model-free reinforcement learning the first thing we miss is a **transition model**.
 In fact the name model-free stands for transition-model-free.
-The second thing we miss is the **reward function** $$ R(s) $$ which gives to the agent the reward associated to a particular state.
-In the passive approach we have a **policy** $$ \pi $$ which the agent can use to move in the environment.
-In state $$ s $$ the agent always produce the action $$ a $$ given by the policy $$ \pi $$.
+The second thing we miss is the **reward function** $$ R(s) $$ giving to the agent the reward associated to a particular state.
+In the passive approach we have a **policy** $$ \pi $$ used by the agent to move in the environment.
+In state $$ s $$ the agent always produces the action $$ a $$ given by the policy $$ \pi $$.
 The goal of the agent in **passive** reinforcement learning is to learn the utility function $$ U^{\pi}(s) $$.
 Sutton and Barto called this case MC for **prediction**.
 It is also possible to estimate the optimal policy while moving in the environment.
 In this case we are in an **active** case and using the words of Sutton and Burto we will say that we are applying MC for **control** estimation.
-Here I will use again the example of the **cleaning robot** from the first post but with a different setup.
+Here, I will use again the example of the **cleaning robot** from the first post but with a different setup.

 ![Passive Model-Free RL]({{site.baseurl}}/images/reinforcement_learning_model_free_passive_simple_world.png){:class="img-responsive"}

 The robot is in a 4x3 world with an unknown transition model.
 The only information about the environment is the **states availability**.
 Since the robot does not have the reward function it does not know which state contains the charging station (+1) and which state contains the stairs (-1).
 Only in the passive case the robot has a **policy** that can follow to move in the world.
-Finally the **transition model**, since the robot does not know what it is going to happen after each action it can only give unknown probabilities to each possible outcome.
-To summarise, in the **passive** case this is what we have:
+Finally, the **transition model**, since the robot does not know what it is going to happen after each action it can only give unknown probabilities to each possible outcome.
+To summarize, in the **passive** case this is what we have:

 1. Set of possible States: $$ S = \{ s_0, s_1, ..., s_m \}$$
 2. Initial State: $$ s_0 $$